-This information describes what you can expect during your same day localization and surgery at Memorial Sloan Kettering’s (MSK’s) Josie Robertson Surgery Center (JRSC).
-Read this before your surgery and refer to it on the day of your surgery so that you know what to do and what to expect.
+This information describes what you can expect during your same-day localization and surgery at Memorial Sloan Kettering’s (MSK’s) Josie Robertson Surgery Center (JRSC).
+Read this before your surgery and refer to it on the day of your surgery so you know what to do and what to expect.
 Remember to also review the educational resources your nurse gave you.

-The JRSC is a state of the art ambulatory surgery center.
+The JRSC is a state-of-the-art ambulatory surgery center.
 Your care there will be based on your surgery and designed specifically for you.
-We will talk with you and your caregiver so that you’ll both know what to expect at every step.
-You and your caregiver will play an active role during your time at the JRSC and at home.
+We’ll talk with you so you’ll know what to expect at every step.

-Before your surgery, you will have your localization done at the Evelyn H. Lauder Breast and Imaging Center (BAIC).
-One caregiver can come with you for the procedure and the rest of your visitors can park and wait for you at the JRSC.
+Before your surgery, you’ll have your localization done at the Evelyn H. Lauder Breast and Imaging Center (BAIC).

-After your localization, you will be escorted to the main floor where a car service will take you and your caregiver to the JRSC for your surgery.
-For more information, read “The Day of Your Surgery” section below.
+After your localization, you’ll be escorted to the main floor where a car service will take you and your caregiver to the JRSC for your surgery.
+For more information, read the section “The Day of Your Surgery.”Back to top

 Before Your Surgery

-- While you’re at the JRSC, you will have a tablet available for your use.
-There are things you may need to do before your surgery to use some functions of the tablet and other services available at the JRSC.
+- While you’re at the JRSC, you’ll have a tablet available for your use.
+You may need to do a few things before your surgery to use some of the tablet’s functions and other services available at the JRSC.

 The Day of Your Surgery

 - Your prescription card, if you’d like to have your prescriptions filled at the JRSC.